Satokii/spoti-server/README.md

 ## Features

-- A PostgreSQL for database
+- A PostgreSQL database
 - Primsa ORM to query the database
-- JWT and Bcrypt for authentication.
+- JWT and Bcrypt for authentication